Overview

 This command is exactly what you need.
 In your case, you can find all tasks that

-, which may include Programming Assignment
+contain the word assignment, which may include Programming Assignment,

-(note that it can be case-insensitive).
+written assignment, Take-home Lab Assignment (note that it can be case-insensitive).

 If you remember multiple words in your wanted tasks, you may also type in multiple words as you want.